GitStar

 GitHub Rankings

 GitHub star counts are treated as a mindshare signal.
-They help surface long-term popularity, but they do not replace maintainership quality, release discipline, or security posture.
+They surface long-term popularity, but they do not replace maintainership quality or release discipline.

 Trending Views

 Trending pages emphasize short-term movement rather than lifetime popularity.
-A project rising quickly may be newly useful, newly controversial, or simply newly visible.
+A fast rise may be newly useful, newly controversial, or newly visible.

 Package Ecosystems

-npm and PyPI views are included because downloads often tell a different story from stars.
-Some packages are deeply embedded in production even when they are not the most discussed projects.
+npm and PyPI views are included because downloads often tell a different story from stars and reveal production-embedded dependencies.

 Organization Totals